aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/export-range-as-format/_index.md

 ---
-title: "Aspose.Cells Cloud Web API - Export a Spreadsheet data of Range  as a Format file."
+title: "Aspose.Cells Cloud Web API - Export Remote Excel Range to other formats - Free Online Tool"
 second_title: "Document"
-ArticleTitle: "Export a Spreadsheet data of Range  as a Format file."
+ArticleTitle: "How to Export the Remote Spreadsheet Range to other formats: Step-by-Step Guide"
 linktitle: "Export Range as Format"
 type: docs
 url: /export-range-as-format/
 keywords: "Aspose.Cells Cloud Web API, Export range, Spreadsheet conversion, REST API, PDF, CSV, JSON, Markdown, Excel worksheet"
 description: "Convert a specified range of a spreadsheet in cloud storage to various formats such as PDF, CSV, or image formats without downloading the file."
 weight: 100
-kwords: Spreadsheet conversion, REST API, PDF, CSV, JSON, Markdown, Excel worksheet
 ---

 Export a cloud spreadsheet/Excel range to a format file.
 The format file can be saved in the cloud or exported to the local storage.

 ## **Export Range as Format API**

+### API Endpoint

 ```http
 GET http://api.aspose.cloud/v4.0/cells/{name}/worksheets/{worksheet}/ranges/{range}